Skip to content

 The Gun Violence Data Hub is actively building out its data library (coming soon) and expanding its resources.

 We want to meet your needs!
-Help us understand those needs by reaching out through the Help Desk to suggest datasets you’d like to use, submit reporting questions, ask about collaborations, and request fact sheets, guides, or other resources.
+Help us understand those needs by reaching out through the help desk to suggest datasets you’d like to use, submit reporting questions, ask about collaborations, and request fact sheets, guides, or other resources.

 Someone will be in touch as soon as possible.